Montana State University Assistant Professor of Computer Science in Bozeman, Montana

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily with or without reasonable accommodations.
 The requirements listed above are representative of the knowledge, skill, and/or ability required.

 The Gianforte School of Computing (GSoC) at Montana State University supports the mission of the Norm Asbjornson College of Engineering and the University through its teaching, research, and service activities.
 The GSoC serves approximately 500 majors, 100 minors and 50 graduate students by preparing them for computing careers and for a lifetime of learning.

 The GSoC offers a broad array of curricular opportunities in computing areas that include Computer Science (minor, B.S. degree, B.A. degree, M.S. degree, Ph.D. degree), Data Science (minor, a proposed B.S. degree, M.S. degree) and Cybersecurity (M.S. degree).
 Montana State University received a generous $50 million dollar gift for a new computing building and the GSoC looks forward to serving as its anchor occupant when the building opens in 2026.

 The Norm Asbjornson College of Engineering comprises five academic departments (Chemical & Biological Engineering, Civil Engineering, Gianforte School of Computing, Electrical & Computer Engineering, and Mechanical & Industrial Engineering) and is home to numerous research centers such as the Center for Biofilm Engineering and the Western Transportation Institute.
 The College enrolls approximately 3,400 undergraduate students and 250 graduate students.

 Number of Vacancies 2

 Applications will be:

-Screening of applications will begin on or before November 15, 2022; however, applications will continue to be accepted until the position is filled.
+Review of applications will be on a continual basis and will continue until the position is filled.

 Required Documents to be uploaded: